sportdb/docs/working-with-csv-packages.md

 # Working with CSV Packages

-Let's import all English football leagues and matches (from 1888-89 to today) from the [football.csv package](https://github.com/footballcsv/england) into an SQL database.
+Let's import all English football leagues, clubs and matches (from 1888-89 to today) from the [football.csv package](https://github.com/footballcsv/england) into an SQL database.

 Let's start from zero / scratch and let's